BlueBrain/Brayns/README.md

 Brayns is a large-scale scientific visualization platform.
 It is based on Intel OSPRAY to perform CPU Ray-tracing, which allows it to take full advantage of the underlying hardware where it runs.

 It is based on a extension-plugin architecture.
-The core provide basic functionalities that can be reused and/or extended on plugins, which are independent and can be loaded or disabled at start-up.
-This simplifies the process of adding support for new scientific visualization use cased, without compromising the realiability of the rest of the software.
+The core provides basic functionalities that can be reused and/or extended on plugins, which are independent and can be loaded or disabled at start-up.
+This simplifies the process of adding support for new scientific visualization use cases, without compromising the reliability of the rest of the software.

 Brayns counts with two main applications for its usage:

  * **braynsViewer**: An interactive desktop application to perform local rendering.
- * **braynsService**: A rendering backed which can be accessed over the internet and streams images to the connected clients.
+ * **braynsService**: A rendering backend which can be accessed over the internet and streams images to the connected clients.

 Brayns also comes with some already-made plugins:

 * **CircuitExplorer**: The main plugin used at BBP.
 Allows for neuronal circuit visualization and simulation rendering.
-* **CircuitInfo (Deprecated)**: A plugin which accept queries to extract information from neuronal circuits.
+* **CircuitInfo (Deprecated)**: A plugin which accepts queries to extract information from neuronal circuits.
 * **DTI**: A diffuse-tensor imaging visualization plugin.

 ## Building